bbaillif/genbench3d/README.md

 pip install -e . # install genbench3d in current environment
 ```

-Before using GenBench3D, you must define a source of reference 3D data to be used by the Validity3D metric.
+Before using GenBench3D, you must choose a source of reference 3D data to be used by the Validity3D metric.
 The current options are:
 - LigBoundConf PDB subset (minimized version): Publicly available, download [here](https://pubs.acs.org/doi/suppl/10.1021/acs.jcim.0c01197/suppl_file/ci0c01197_si_002.zip).
 Then, set its path in the data/ligboundconf_path in the config/default.yaml file
 - CSD Drug: Used in our manuscript, requires access to the CSD data and [CSD Python API](https://downloads.ccdc.cam.ac.uk/documentation/API/).
 You can download the drug subset [here](https://ars.els-cdn.com/content/image/1-s2.0-S0022354918308104-mmc2.zip)
 - MolList: Any RDKit molecule list you want; Just have a name for it !
 See the Scripting section.